octagonemusic/flexrr/README.md

 4. Configure your project settings (you'll need to set up your own MongoDB and Supabase accounts)
 5. Flexrr Studio will clone the template, set up the repository, and provide you with environment variables ready to use for deployment

-*Note: Flexrr Studio simplifies the initial setup process, but you'll still need to create and configure your own MongoDB Atlas database and Supabase project.*
+*Note: Flexrr Studio simplifies the initial setup process and subsequent updates, but you'll still need to create and configure your own MongoDB Atlas database and Supabase project.*

 ### Option 2: Manual Setup